Blogpost · March 19, 2026

 Introduction

-Consider these common use cases:
+Consider these real use cases:

 Why Structured Outputs Are Hard

-This leads to several problems:
+This leads to common failures:

 • Syntax errors: Missing commas, unmatched brackets, trailing commas where not allowed.

-• Type mismatches: Returning a string when the schema expects an integer.
+• Type mismatches: Returning "42" (a string) when the schema expects 42 (an integer).

 • Missing required fields: The model omits keys that your application depends on.